EMBRYOPSIDA Pirani & Prado

 2. Trichopus Gaertner

-Stem ± climbing; flavones +; endodermoid layer fibrous; hairs with many transversely elongated cells in series in gland heads [Trichopus s. str.]; petiole bundles in arc; petiole with basal pulvinus only (Avetra s. str. - 0); stamens concave, surrounding style, anther connective (very) broad, connective prolonged apically; microsporocytes markedly elongated; pollen (4-5-pantoporate), tectum spinulose, perforate; nectary 0; stigma bilobed; ovule (1/carpel), parietal tissue none, nucellar cap 0, lateral nucellar cells +, obturator +; fruit ± indehiscent, winged [samara], or semi-berry; seed not winged; endotesta not thickened, exotegmic cells elongated, with reticulate thickenings; endosperm ruminate, walls massively thickened, embryo minute; n = 14, chromosomes 1.5-2.7 µm long; germination?
+Plant ± climbing; flavones +; endodermoid layer fibrous; hairs with many transversely elongated cells in series in gland heads [T. zeylanicus]; pseudopetiole with bundles in arc, basal pulvinus only (T. sempervirens - 0); stamens concave, surrounding style, anther connective (very) broad, connective prolonged apically; microsporocytes markedly elongated; pollen (4-5-pantoporate), tectum spinulose, perforate; nectary 0; stigma bilobed; ovule (1/carpel), parietal tissue none, nucellar cap 0, lateral nucellar cells +, obturator +; fruit ± indehiscent, winged, or semi-berry; seed not winged; endotesta not thickened, exotegmic cells elongated, with reticulate thickenings; endosperm ruminate, walls massively thickened, embryo minute; n = 14, chromosomes 1.5-2.7 µm long; germination?

 1/2.
-Madagascar, Peninsula India, Ceylon, Peninsula Malaysia (Map: from ).
+Madagascar, Peninsula India, Sri Lanka, Peninsula Malaysia (Map: from ).

 Synonymy: Avetraceae Takhtajan, Trichopodaceae Hutchinson, nom. cons.